ngtcp2/nghttp3/doc/source/programmers-guide.rst

   stream.
 Sending RESET_STREAM frame means that :type:`nghttp3_conn` stops sending any HTTP stream data to a particular stream.
   Application has to tell QUIC stack to send RESET_STREAM frame.
+* :member:`rand <nghttp3_callbacks.rand>`: It is called when
+  unpredictable data are needed.
+Although this field is optional due to the backward compatibility, it is strongly recommended to specify this field to harden the runtime behavior against suspicious activities of a remote endpoint.
+Most notably, it is used to randomize map key hashing which may be crucial for server side endpoints.

 The initialization functions also takes :type:`nghttp3_settings` which is a set of options to tweak HTTP3/ connection settings.